May 5, 2017

 -Becoming Laura Ingalls Wilder, p.
 97

 Life in Missouri

-For their first first several decades in Missouri, Laura and Almanzo practiced what Rose Wilder Lane later referred to as “extreme frugality.”
+For their first two decades in Missouri, Laura and Almanzo practiced what Rose Wilder Lane later referred to as “extreme frugality.”
 Rose wrote of her own growing-up years there:

 It was a hard, narrow, relentless life.
 It was not comfortable.
 Nothing was made easy for us.
 We did not like work and we were not supposed to like it; we were supposed to work, and we did.
 We did not like discipline, so we suffered until we disciplined ourselves.
 We saw many things and many opportunities that we ardently wanted and could not pay for, so we did not get them, or got them only after stupendous, heartbreaking effort and self-denial, for debt was much harder to bear than deprivations.